Complexity Framework For Forbidden Subgraphs I: The Framework: Introduction

-In Sections~\ref{s-npc} and~\ref{s-poly} we give many C123-problems both for the distinction: polynomial-time solvable versus \NP-complete, and for: almost-linear-time solvable versus quadratic-time solvable.
+As mentioned, the notions of efficiently solvable and computational hardness depend on context.
+The proof of the ``efficient'' part of Theorem~\ref{t-dicho} (in Section~\ref{s-dicho}) uses a well-known path-width result~\cite{BRST91}.
+To prove the ``hard'' part, we show that every problem satisfying C2 and C3 is hard for $(C_3,\ldots,C_i,K_{1,4},\mathbb{H}_1,\ldots,\mathbb{H}_i)$-subgraph-free graphs for every integer $i\geq 3$ (see the right side of Figure~\ref{f-st} for some examples of a subdivided ``H''-graph $\mathbb{H}_i$).
+As such, it is similar to the proofs for {\sc Max-Cut}~\cite{Ka12} and {\sc List Colouring}~\cite{GP14} and {\sc Independent Set} for $H$-subgraph-free graphs~\cite{GPR15} for finite~${\cal H}$) (the original proofs from~\cite{AK92} for {\sc Independent Set}, {\sc Dominating Set} and {\sc Long Path}, restricted to ${\cal H}$-free graphs for finite ${\cal H}$, are different and do not involve any direct path-width arguments).

-In Section~\ref{s-npc}, we first show that computing the path-width and treewidth of a graph are C123-problems.
-We then do the same for a number of covering and packing problems, including {\sc Dominating Set}, {\sc Odd Cycle Transversal}, {\sc Vertex Cover} and {\sc Independent Set}.
-The last two problems were classified only for $H$-subgraph-free graphs in~\cite{GPR15}.
-Unlike {\sc Vertex Cover} and {\sc Odd Cycle Transversal}, the related problem {\sc Feedback Vertex Set} does not belong to our framework: it is polynomial-time solvable for subcubic graphs~\cite{UKG88}.
-We also show {\sc List Colouring} is C123 and thus recover the classification of~\cite{GP14}.
-Next we prove that the network design problems {\sc Edge/Node Steiner Tree}, {\sc (Induced) Disjoint Paths}, {\sc Max-Cut} and {\sc Edge/Node Multiway Cut} are C123.
-For all the above C123 problems, Theorem~\ref{t-dicho} gives a dichotomy between polynomial-time solvability versus \NP-completeness.
+{\bf Impact} The impact of this framework is three-fold.
+First and foremost, we are able to provide a complete dichotomy for many problems on ${\cal H}$-subgraph-free graphs by showing they are C123-problems.
+In this way, we obtain a dichotomy between polynomial-time solvability and \NP-completeness for many well-known partitioning, covering and packing problems, network design problems and width parameter problems.
+We first show that computing the path-width and treewidth of a graph are C123-problems.
+We do the same for a number of covering and packing problems: {\sc (Independent) Odd Cycle Transversal}, {\sc $P_3$-Factor} and two variants of the {\sc Dominating Set} problem, namely {\sc Independent Dominating Set} and {\sc Edge Dominating Set}; the latter is polynomially equivalent to {\sc Minimum Maximal Matching}~\cite{Ha91}.
+We also show that {\sc Independent Set} (or equivalently, {\sc Vertex Cover}) and {\sc Dominating Set} are C123, and thus we recover the known classifications of~\cite{AK92}.
+We also show that {\sc List Colouring} is C123, and thus we re-obtain the classification of~\cite{GP14}.
+Next we prove (still in Section~\ref{s-npc}) that the following network design problems are all C123-problems: {\sc Edge/Node Steiner Tree}, {\sc (Induced) Disjoint Paths}, {\sc Long (Induced) Cycle}, {\sc Long (Induced) Path}, {\sc Max-Cut} and {\sc Edge/Node Multiway Cut}.
+Hence, we also recover the classification of~\cite{AK92} for {\sc Long Path} restricted to ${\cal H}$-subgraph-free graphs.
+We also include a reference to a subsequent result of~\cite{FLPR}, in which it was shown that {\sc Perfect Matching Cut} is C123.